juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "I am envious of the man who you shared that experience with," Marek said with a wry and dismayed expression.

 "Don't be so dramatic.
-It was just sex," Al shot back.
+It was just physical," Al shot back.
 "I know you're looking for something more substantial."

 The ambience in the room turned brighter at this point as both sides lowered their guards against each other.